 I cannot swear, by any means, that they are completely accurate or true.

-The crest was awarded to Thomas Shiercliffe during the reign of Richard III (1483-1485), as 'Master of the Game for the Lords of Hallamshire', being the George Talbot, the Earl of Shrewsbury (Mary Stewart, Queen of Scot's custodian) and the fourth Duke of Norfolk (Thomas Howard, beheaded the second of June 1572 on Tower Hill by Elizabeth I for attempting to wed Mary Stewart and take Elizabeth's crown.)
+The family crest was awarded to Thomas Shiercliffe during the reign of Richard III (1483-1485), as 'Master of the Game for the Lords of Hallamshire', being the George Talbot, the Earl of Shrewsbury (Mary Stewart, Queen of Scot's custodian) and the fourth Duke of Norfolk (Thomas Howard, beheaded the second of June 1572 on Tower Hill by Elizabeth I for attempting to wed Mary Stewart and take Elizabeth's crown.)
 The family jokes about how our ancestors tried to protect the King's deer in Sherwood Forest from Robin Hood.
-Funny, but probably true.
+Funny, but very true.
 The Shiercliffe pedigree was compiled in King James I 's time from the Shiercliffe names appearing in the 1692 court rolls for Ecclesfield Manor.

 The Shurtleff Genealogy was published in 1912 by Benjamin Shurtleff.
 It includes the entire Shiercliffe family from the Ecclesfield area, William's lineage in America from 1634, his death when struck by lightning, and includes correspondence between Nicholas B. Shurtleff, known historian and Joseph Hunter concerning the family line.
 It rests with the birth of my father's brother.
 An updated edition was compiled and printed in 1976 by Roy Shurtleff, which includes my family.
+However, the factual link that connects William of 1624 and the Shiercliffe's of England still evade even the best of researchers, but give basis for the continuing search of our history.

 I am interested in following William's heritage back to Nicholas de Shiercliffe, whose birth in 1353 is recorded in the Sheffield library.
 The prominent Shiercliffe family was predominately in the Ecclesfield Hallamshire area.
 Whitley Hall was once named Launderhouse, renamed in 1579.
 There are numerous other estates owned or married into, including the Ecclesfield Hall, Shiercliffe Hall, the Parkers of Riveling Lodge, the Greens of Thunder Cliffe, and Butterwaite.